EPRV3EvidenceChallenge/Inputs/results/README.md

   - Is this too much?
 If so, how do you propose to submit both an odds-ratio and some measure of uncertainty?

 ### Working Draft Proposal for Formats of Additional Notes:
-* ASCCI file (no unicode)
+* README.md can be either ASCCI file (no unicode) or make use of [github Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+* Begin with notes about the method in general.
+* For notes particular to one particular dataset, place them in the above readme, using an "H3" section header with name "Dataset N", where N is the number of the dataset by placing 3 hashmarks at the beginning of the line.
+E.g., ```### Dataset 1```.
-* For now, we can start with free form text.
+* Otherwise, we can start with free form text.
 If we see some common themes that are worth plotting, then we may ask for additional information to be standardize.